mp3il/bluesnap-ios/README.md

 ```
 If successful, the response HTTP status code is 200 OK.
 Visit our [API Reference](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture) for more details.

-### Auth Capture example - Credit card payments (new CC / returning shopper with existing CC)
+### Auth Capture example - Credit card payments
-For credit card payments, send an HTTP POST request to `/services/2/transactions` of the BlueSnap sandbox or production environment.
+For credit card payments, send an HTTP POST request to `/services/2/transactions` of the relevant BlueSnap environment.
+Your request will look like the following code sample for both new and returning users.

-For example:
+> **Note:** All the user's details, including their billing/shipping info and credit card details, and the fraud session ID have been submitted to BlueSnap,
+ so there's no need to include this information in the request.

 ```cURL
 curl -v -X POST https://sandbox.bluesnap.com/services/2/transactions \
 -H 'Content-Type: application/json' \